Advanced Civil Speed Enforcement System: General system design

 Data regarding permanent speed restrictions and other information about the permanent way and track configuration is obtained in chunks from the track mounted transponders and stored in an onboard database.
 Information regarding temporary speed restrictions is given to the train while en route via a wireless data system.
 The on-board equipment tracks the train's position by counting wheel rotations between the transponders, which also serve as fixed location references.
 In the event a train's crew exceeds a speed restriction a penalty brake application is applied bringing the train to a complete stop in the same fashion as existing automatic train control (ATC) systems.

 Speed restrictions required by the signal system are provided by the legacy Pulse code cab signaling system, which has been in service on various railroads since the 1930s.
 The cab signal codes are fed into the ACSES cab display unit, which then enforces the more restrictive of the two speeds.
 The on-board ACSES unit is backward compatible and can function where only the cab signaling is present without the ACSES overlay as well of situations where ACSES is available without cab signals.

 ACSES also enforces a positive stop at signals displaying an absolute Stop indication.
 The transponder information allows the train to keep track of when it is approaching an absolute signal and then determine if a positive stop is required depending on cab signal indication and information provided via a local data radio.
-The system is calibrated to stop the train somewhere within in the "Positive Stop Zone", which extends up to 1000 feet from the absolute stop signal itself.
+The system is calibrated to stop the train somewhere within the "Positive Stop Zone", which extends up to 1000 feet from the absolute stop signal itself.
 To pass the stop signal or otherwise move the train in absence of a more favorable signal indication a Stop Release button must be engaged by the engineer before the brakes can be released.